MP Estate Planning UK

 Inheritance Tax Allowance and Thresholds

-For more detailed information on inheritance tax planning, you can visit our page on Inheritance Tax Planning in the UK.
-Effective planning can help minimize the tax burden on your estate, ensuring that more of your wealth goes to your beneficiaries.
+For more detailed information on inheritance tax planning, you can visit our page on inheritance tax planning in the UK.
+Effective planning can help reduce the IHT burden on your estate, ensuring that more of your wealth passes to your beneficiaries rather than to HMRC.

-By understanding the current inheritance tax rates and allowances, you can make informed decisions about your estate planning, potentially reducing the tax liability for your loved ones.
+By understanding the current inheritance tax rates and allowances — and recognising that these thresholds have been deliberately frozen to capture more estates — you can make informed decisions about your estate planning, potentially saving your family tens or even hundreds of thousands of pounds.

 Benefits of Whole Life Insurance for Estate Planning